 COVID-19 has been an unprecedented challenge in the modern business world that has upended the normal course of business globally.
-Actions taken to combat the virus on a global level, including social distancing, sheltering in place, and idling of major facets of the economy, have disrupted the typical flow of everyday life and work for people around the world.
+Actions taken to combat the virus on a global level, including social distancing, vaccination and mask mandates, and idling of major facets of the economy, have disrupted the typical flow of everyday life and work for people around the world.

 Just like life outside of the workplace has been disrupted, the disruption for employees has been very real.
 This unexpected event has wreaked havoc on the employee life cycle that many organizations have made strides to positively impact over recent years.